zhangleino1/WIFI-SCI-Indoor-Positioning/readme.md

 - Enhancing navigation systems in complex indoor environments such as airports, malls, and hospitals.
 - Enabling location-based services and advertisements.
 - Improving safety and security monitoring by providing precise location tracking within indoor spaces.

-We invite collaborators, researchers, and developers to join us in advancing the state of indoor positioning technologies by contributing to DeepLocateCSI.
-Together, we can unlock new possibilities for indoor navigation and beyond.